 Cost of SSL Certificates differs from one certificate authority to another.
 Their pricing could be anywhere between $50-200 / year.
 Some providers offer add-on services with their certificates which may also affect the cost of your SSL certificate.

-If you are going to purchase an SSL certificate, then we recommend GoDaddy.
-They are the largest domain name registration service in the world, managing more than 77 million domains.
+If you are going to purchase an SSL certificate, then we recommend using Domain.com.
+They are one of the largest domain name registration service in the world, and they offer the best deal on SSL certificates.

-They offer simple SSL certificate plans starting from $74.99 / year.
+They offer simple SSL certificate plans starting from $35.99 / year, and it comes with a $10,000 security warranty along with TrustLogo site seal.
 After you have purchased an SSL certificate, you can ask your hosting provider to install it for you.

 But before you do that, you should check to see if you can get the SSL certificate for free.